United Way Of The Columbia-Willamette

 Focus on Breaking Cycles of Childhood Poverty: United Way seeks to "break the cycle of childhood poverty by diminishing educational, economic or health disparities in underserved communities."
 Projects with intergenerational impact or addressing root causes are competitive.

-Innovation and Systems Change: Catalyst grants specifically support "new or burgeoning social programs" that "initiate or strengthen an effort or raise awareness of an issue."
+Innovation and Systems Change: Catalyst grants specifically support "new or burgeoning social programmes" that "initiate or strengthen an effort or raise awareness of an issue."
 United Way values innovative approaches and systemic solutions over band-aid fixes.

 Collaborative Partnerships: Many successful initiatives involve multiple partners (e.g., Portland Housing Bureau + Oregon Law Center + Portland Community College for Eviction Legal Defense).
 Demonstrate how your project connects to broader community networks.